Experimental fosters projects that aim to discover new territories in the field of architecture with the goal to change how and with what we build.

 Karen Stein

-The aim of the cooperation with Arch+ was to promote an experimental understanding of architecture as part of a thematically linked editorial internship.
-The Fellows were given the opportunity to work on the research, exhibition and publication project "The Great Repair – Politics for the Repair Society".
-Fostering their insight into the current discourse and transfer into practice.
-Further, it enabled contacts to internationally renowned architecture offices, authors and experts and provided important skills and mentoring, to support the Fellows in their further professional development.
+This collaboration with Arch+ aims to promote an experimental understanding of architecture within the framework of a thematically linked editorial internship.
+Scholarship holders will have the opportunity to contribute to the research/exhibition/publication project "The Great Repair: The Politics of the Repair Society".
+In this way, they will gain insight into the current discourse and learn how to put their findings into practice.
+In addition, they will be put into contact with internationally renowned architecture firms, authors and experts and will be provided with key skills and orientation aids that will benefit their further professional development.

-The Experimental Fellows @Arch+ were Lea Scherer and Mona Rauch.
+The first Experimental at Arch+ fellows are Lea Scherer and Mona Rauch.

 The first Fellows at Bauhaus Earth (BE-FELLOW) are Summer Islam, George Massoud and Paloma Gormley from Material Cultures in London.
 Their project “Constructive Land Berlin/Brandenburg” investigates the relationship between regenerative land management systems and the built environment – in this case, the rewetting of peatlands in the Sernitz lowlands in Greiffenberg, a district of Angermünde in northeastern Brandenburg.